radiator-software/radiator-faq/index.md

 ### [How do I install Radiator?](#installation-radiator)

 Radiator offers a wide selection of installation packages in various formats, for example RPM, deb and MSI.
 In case a suitable format is not available, Radiator can also be installed from the archive package.
+In addition of Radiator releases, we also have testing packages available.
+Testing packages contain changes planned for the next Radiator release.

+Radiator installation packages are available for download and also from our repositories.

 Installation instructions for various cases are available in our reference manual chapter [Installing and upgrading Radiator](https://files.radiatorsoftware.com/radiator/ref/toc.html) as well in our web pages <https://radiatorsoftware.com/products/radiator/installation/>